 It happens because your people are already motivated.
 Treating them like they are not motivated to be successful breeds resentment.
 Long ago a scientist named Maslow showed us that all humans are born with three basic lifelong motivations:

 Here’s where things backfire.
-Your efforts to give employees what they already have does what?
+What happens when you give employees what they already possess?
 It demotivates them.
 They see all the incentives as insulting.
-That’s because, by offering rewards for production or by threatening punishments for lack thereof, you are giving your people the message that they are lazy.
+That’s because offering rewards for production or threatening punishments for lack thereof gives your people the message that they are lazy.

-That’s how they interpret incentives; to adegree,they see them as derogatory and as manipulative.
+That’s how they interpret incentives to a degree, they see them as derogatory and manipulative.
 And if you project to your people the message that they are lazy, that is exactly how they will act.

 After World War II, the prevalent management theory was that workers were basically lazy.
-Therefore, managers thought the only way to get people to work was to offer rewards for performance and to threaten them with punishments for under-achieving.
-That’s what managers believed, and that’s the message they sent their people.
+Therefore, managers thought the only way to motivate people to work was to offer rewards for performance and threaten them with punishments for underachieving.
+That’s what managers believed, and that’s the message they sent to their people.

 It’s no wonder that workers reacted to all those motivational perks by: